-- We cannot guarantee their accuracy (see the Disclaimer). - There is a reliance on the data published by third parties, particularly the ONS data which is described as "provisional". - We have also applied judgement and assumptions in deciding on the calculation methods and the presentation of results. - Anyone using the results of the mortality monitor should ensure that it is appropriate for their particular use, and note that care is needed when estimating full year experience from partial year experience.
-This is particularly true during the coronavirus pandemic.
+- We cannot guarantee their accuracy (see the Disclaimer). - There is a reliance on the data published by third parties, particularly the ONS data which is described as "provisional".
+We are unable to quantify the impact on the results of the monitor of any future revisions to provisional data. - We have also applied judgement and assumptions in deciding on the calculation methods and the presentation of results. - Anyone using the results of the mortality monitor should ensure that it is appropriate for their particular use and note that care is needed when estimating full year experience from partial year experience.
+This is particularly true during the coronavirus pandemic. - While the results allow for the 2021 census data published to date by the ONS, populations for years after 2011 are our own estimates.
+The final revised estimates published by the ONS are due in September 2023.